gabrielsoltz/metahub/README.md

 When analyzing a security finding, the severity alone is not sufficient to determine the issue's impact.
 To understand the importance of the finding, you need to gather additional information about the affected resource from your context, which is not available in the finding itself.
 Manually collecting this information from other sources can be time-consuming and error-prone, especially when dealing with multiple findings. **MetaHub** automates this process for you, allowing you to focus on the real issues, reduce noise and false positives, and improve the time it takes to detect and respond to genuine security issues in your environment.

-MetaHub is designed for use as a CLI tool or within automated workflows, such as AWS Security Hub custom actions, AWS Lambda functions, or AWS Step Functions.
+MetaHub is designed for use as a CLI tool or within automated workflows, such as AWS Security Hub custom actions or AWS Lambda functions.

 With MetaHub, you can combine security findings from any number of security scanners, regardless of whether findings are duplicated between them or not.
 This allows you to take advantage of each scanner's strengths, as one scanner may detect a finding that another misses.
 MetaHub automatically groups and deduplicates your findings by affected resources, enabling you to work with them as a single finding - for example, changing the workflow status of all related findings at once.